Apr 28, 2014

 This is a valid concern, however the same can be said for your RSA secure token or your smartphone.
 Two-factor authentication was never designed to protect against device theft.
 There are many other security technologies that are meant to defend against this, for example full-disk encryption.

 However, we recognize that most people don't use these protections, so we built encryption right into our app.
-Authy for PC's makes it easy for you to encrypt your local accounts using a master password - simply enter a password and we'll take care of all encryption/decryption for you.
-The password also blocks access to the application when you are idle by automatically encrypting all accounts which protects you in case your laptop is lost or stolen.
+Authy for PCs makes it easy for you to encrypt your local accounts using a master password - simply enter a password and we'll take care of all encryption/decryption for you.
+The password also blocks access to the application when you are idle by automatically encrypting all accounts, which also protects you in case your laptop is lost or stolen.

 Also, because of the way we built the Authy platform, if your laptop is ever lost or stolen you can automatically deactivate your tokens using another Authy device, like your smartphone or tablet.